BOND REPORT: Treasury Yields Bounce Higher After U.S. Adds 209,000 Jobs In July

 ADVERTISEMENT

+For the week, Friday's decline pared what has been a pronounced retreat in yields on the long end of the Treasury curve over the past several days as investors mostly bought bonds.
+The 10-year yield declined 2.2 basis points over the week, while the 30-year bond slipped 5.2 basis points.

+The 2-year note, the most sensitive to shifting rate expectations, added 0.8 basis point.

-A combination of lackluster economic data and low inflation have been supportive of bond buying and has kept yields in check, even as the Federal Reserve has lifted benchmark interest-rates four times since December 2015.
-Because sluggish inflation can chip away at a bond's fixed value, lower inflation tends to encourage investors to scoop up Treasurys.
+A combination of lackluster economic data and low inflation have been supportive of bond buying and has kept yields in check, even as the Fed has lifted benchmark interest-rates four times since December 2015.
+But further rate hikes in 2017 have come into doubt amid tepid inflation.

+Because inflation can chip away at a bond's fixed value, signs of lower inflation tend to support Treasury investing.

-One point that Treasury investors might view as less than stellar, average hourly wages matched economists' estimates polled by MarketWatch for a rise of 0.3%.
+One point that buyers of government paper might view as less than stellar, average hourly wages matched economists' estimates polled by MarketWatch for a rise of 0.3%.
 Rising wages are seen as a proxy for inflation.

 Over the past 12 months, wages have risen just 2.5%, the same as in the prior month.